kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 ### Multitenant

 Global control-plane should support multitenant, that means we want to achieve that one global control-plane can handle many independent zone control-planes.
-One approach to accomplish this is by extracting tenant specifics from an authentication token.
-These details can then be transmitted along with a request to indicate the specific tenant and retrieve solely their deployment information.
-Another option is to supply this information via a header.
-It appears that accommodating multitenancy doesn't require additional work on the KDS side.
+Based on the analysis it seems that there are no changes required in KDS to support multitenant.

 ### xDS communication for KDS synchronization